 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of computer systems analysts was projected to increase by 21% from 2014 to 2024, which is much faster than the national average for all occupations.
-Computer and information systems managers should expect to see employment growth of about 15% over the same time period.
-The median annual salary for computer systems analysts was $85,800 in May 2015, while computer and information system managers earned a median salary of $131,600 in the same year.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of computer systems analysts was projected to increase by 9% from 2018 to 2028, which is faster than the national average for all occupations.
+Computer and information systems managers should expect to see employment growth of about 11% over the same time period.
+The median annual salary for computer systems analysts was $88,740 in May 2018, while computer and information system managers earned a median salary of $142,530 in the same year.

 The American Health Information Management Association (AHIMA) sponsors several certifications in the areas of coding, health data analytics, healthcare security, and health information management (HIM).
 Most employers require health informatics professionals to be Registered Health Information Management Administrators (RHIA).
 In order to achieve certification, applicants must successfully complete a certifying examination and meet a combination of educational and experiential requirements.